 How Dental Implants Work?

-Dental implants are your best option in replacement of missing teeth since they are strong and extremely reliable.
+For many people dental implants are the best option for replacement of missing teeth since they are strong and extremely reliable.
 The dental implant is composed of a titanium post inserted into the jaw bone and a dental crown.

 What is involved in getting a dental implant?